Three-dimensional AdS black holes in massive-power-Maxwell theor: Thermodynamics

 \subsection{Thermal stability in the canonical ensemble}

 Here, we study thermal stability criteria and the effects of different parameters on them.
 The stability conditions in canonical ensemble are based on the sign of the heat capacity.
 This change of sign could happen when heat capacity meets root(s) or divergency(ies).
 The root of heat capacity (or temperature) indicates a bound point, which separates physical solutions (positive temperature) from non-physical ones (negative temperature).
-Whereas heat capacity divergencies (the roots of denominator of heat capacity) represent phase transition points.
-The negativity of heat capacity represents unstable solutions which may undergo a phase transition and acquire stable state.
-In order to get a better picture and enrich the results of our study, we investigate both temperature and heat capacity, simultaneously.
+The heat capacity divergencies (the roots of the denominator of heat capacity) represent phase transition points.
+The negativity of heat capacity represents unstable solutions that may undergo a phase transition and acquire a stable state.
+To get a better picture and enrich our study's results, we investigate temperature and heat capacity simultaneously.

 The heat capacity is given by the following traditional relation